vanillawc/wc-demo/README.md

 npm i @vanillawc/wc-demo
 ```

-*Note: To use this package, import the production bundle from `dist/wc-demo.js`*
+Then import the `index.js` file at the root of the package.

 -----

 ## Usage

 Attributes

 - title - the demo title
 - link - link to the demo's GitHub repo
 - desc - the demo's description